 When in doubt, seek emergency medical treatment at Providence Regional Medical Center in Everett or the nearest Emergency Room.
 Also, schedule follow-up care with your primary health provider.

-Safety Information for Washington Bicyclists
+Safety Information for Everett Bicyclists

 Bicycle and pedestrian injuries are a big problem in Washington.
-As Everett personal injury attorneys, we are constantly advocating for improved pedestrian safety in our communities.
+As Everett injury attorneys, we are constantly advocating for improved pedestrian safety in our communities.
 We hope to see real improvements made in our roadways, sidewalks, and safety laws.
 In the meantime, there are steps that you can take to protect yourself.
 Visit Washington Bikes for helpful guidelines.

-Consider the Washington Motorcycle Safety Program
+Consider the State Motorcycle Safety Program

 Motorcycle accidents are a common problem, too.
 Believe it or not, motorists – not bikers – cause most of them.
 Still, it behooves drivers and bikers alike to brush up on their safety.
 Washington offers a Motorcycle Safety Program with a lot of great information.
 Visit their website to learn more.